Azure/communication-ui-library/packages/communication-ui/review/communication-ui.api.md

     updateThreadMembersError: boolean | undefined;
     setUpdateThreadMembersError: (error: boolean | undefined) => void;
 };

+// Warning: (ae-forgotten-export) The symbol "IFluentThemeContext" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export const FluentThemeContext: React_2.Context<IFluentThemeContext>;

 // Warning: (ae-forgotten-export) The symbol "FluentThemeProviderProps" needs to be exported by the entry point index.d.ts
 //